kjaleshire/external-dns-porkbun-webhook/README.md

 ### Cleanup

-Now that we have verified that external-dns will automatically manage Netcup DNS records, we can delete the tutorial's example:
+Now that we have verified that external-dns will automatically manage Porkbun DNS records, we can delete the tutorial's example:

 ```
 $ kubectl delete -f example/nginx.yaml